Arbogast (magister militum): Revolt of Magnus Maximus

 In the following year, a Roman officer in Britain named Magnus Maximus was proclaimed emperor by his soldiers, and quickly moved to the continent to challenge Gratian's control of the western provinces.
 Gratian led his army into Gaul, where the magister militum Merobaudes was already commander.
 Consequently, Bauto and Arbogast were left in Italy with Valentinian II, Gratian's younger half-brother who was also a full emperor.
 Valentinian had been raised to the throne at the age of four; his youth and inexperience meant that, despite his title, he was a junior ruler with no actual power.

 The loyalist and rebel armies skirmished for five days near Paris until Gratian's army deserted him and joined with Maximus.
 Gratian fled but was captured and executed shortly afterwards.
 His death allowed Valentinian II to undergo a second, real accession as emperor, establishing control over the Italian peninsula, while Maximus held onto Gaul and Britain in an unofficial armistice.

 At an undetermined point during the mid 380s, Bauto died and Arbogast took over his position.
-It is recorded that Arbogast's good reputation allowed him to assume Bauto's position as magister militum of the Italian army without Valentinian II's assent, although it is not made clear if Valentinian actually resisted the appointment.
+Records indicate that Arbogast's good reputation allowed him to assume Bauto's position as magister militum of the Italian army without Valentinian II's assent, although if Valentinian actually resisted the appointment is not made clear.
 Arbogast's experience and familiarity with the army likely made him an obvious choice for commander, given the precarious state of the armistice.
-It is also important to acknowledge that no ancient sources ever give Arbogast a specific title; because he was clearly the dominant military commander in the west for much of his career, he is assumed to have been magister militum, the highest rank in the Roman army.
+One should also important to acknowledge that no ancient sources ever give Arbogast a specific title; because he was clearly the dominant military commander in the west for much of his career, he is assumed to have been magister militum, the highest rank in the Roman army.
 Ultimately, his exact title means little compared to the actual power he wielded.